 Metabolism is the process by which your body converts what you eat and drink into energy.
 During this complex biochemical process, calories in food and beverages are combined with oxygen to release the energy that your body needs to function.

-So think for about all the things you do during the day and night that requires energy, i.e. everything.
+So now let’s think about all the things you do during the day and night that requires energy, i.e. everything.
 Even when you’re at rest, your body needs energy for all its “hidden” functions, such as breathing, circulating blood, adjusting hormone levels, and growing and repairing cells.
 The number of calories your body uses to carry out these basic functions is known as your basal metabolic rate — what you might call metabolism.

 There are various factors that affect your metabolism and weight loss, and will contribute to your energy expenditure which will dictate how you burn calories.
 Those things are: